sergtk/smart_hasher/README.md

 it is good to quickly diagnose such issues.
 And if the job is interrupted, it should be easy to continue, preserving previously generated hashes.
 Utility just check if hash already calculated, and skip calulcation for that files.
 So it is easy to resume the work, just to rerun the util.
 It just skip what is already calculated.

-To calculate hash for already calculated file, you may add postfix for output files, in such a way you may have several hash files, which is easy to compare
+To calculate hash for already calculated file, you may add postfix for output files, in such a way you may have several hash files, which are easy to compare

 ## Usage